steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 Post-build validation
 ----------------------

-After building FBGEMM, run some verification checks to ensure the build is correct.
+After building FBGEMM_GPU, run some verification checks to ensure the build is correct.
 Continue to run all commands inside the ``fbgemm_gpu/`` directory inside the Miniconda environment.

 #.
-FBGEMM generates many Jinja and C++ templates, so
+FBGEMM_GPU generates many Jinja and C++ templates, so
    it is important to confirm no undefined symbols remain after the build.

    .. code-block:: shell